mrkutly/oyster/README.md

 - User can be created
 - User can log in to their home page

+USER HOME PAGE
+- Search bar for your trips
+- User Home page has an index of their trips.
+- There is link to create a new trip

 TRIP SHOW PAGE- Tuesday
 ### Learn CarrierWave ###
 * Button to set this trip as favorite